chrisemunt/mg-dbx/README.md

 # mg-dbx

-High speed Synchronous and Asynchronous access to M-like databases from Node.js.
+High speed Synchronous and Asynchronous access to InterSystems Cache/IRIS and YottaDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-14 May 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+25 May 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 * Verified to work with Node.js v8 to v14.
+* Two connectivity models to the InterSystems or YottaDB database are provided: High performance via the local database API or network based.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 Contents